-Therefore, any deposits your hold above the $30,000 to 50,000 limit would still be subject to a “haircut” or “bail in” under the OBR scheme.
+Therefore, any deposits you hold above the deposit protection limit would still be subject to a “haircut” or “bail in” under the OBR scheme.

-What We Don’t Yet Know About the Proposed Bank Deposit Protection Scheme
+Latest Update: What We Now Know About the Proposed Bank Deposit Protection Scheme

-There is now a consultation period to seek feedback on the details of the proposed bank deposit protection scheme.
+A public consultation period ran until October 2021, seeking feedback on the details of the proposed bank deposit protection scheme.

-The proposal estimates an insurance fund of $2-$3 billion would be needed for the proposed regime, which could be built up over a decade through a 5 percent levy on bank profits, or a premium of 20 basis points on insured deposits.
+The original proposal estimated an insurance fund of $2-$3 billion would be needed for the proposed regime, which could be built up over a decade through a 5 percent levy on bank profits, or a premium of 20 basis points on insured deposits.

 “Any increase in banks’ funding or operating costs under a depositor protection regime might be passed on to bank customers through higher mortgage rates or lower term deposit rates, or might result in a lower supply of credit to the real economy.
 This could adversely affect investment and economic activity in New Zealand.”

-But there is a good deal yet to be determined…
+There is a good deal yet to be confirmed…

 What About Accounts at Multiple Banks?

-For example, we don’t know how accounts held at multiple banks by one individual would be impacted.
-Could you “spread your eggs” across a number of banks and therefore achieve greater coverage than the $30-50,000 limit?
+Following the consultation, accounts held at multiple banks by one individual will also be covered.
+So you should be able to “spread your eggs” across a number of banks and therefore achieve greater coverage than the $100,000 limit.